wakaru44/ansible.sbs_provision/README.md

 - maybe one day include the local workstation as well?

 - make sure we use the correct key to connect to the instance

+## TODO / TOFIX

+- the repos for the sbs stack have been renamed

+- the vimrc repo has some dependencies not specified in submodules